 To receive holiday pay, an eligible employee must be at work or on an approved absence on the work days immediately preceding and immediately following the day on which the holiday is observed.
-An approved absence is a day of paid vacation, paid personal or paid sick leave.
+An approved absence is a day of paid vacation or paid personal day.
 Holiday pay shall be computed at the employee's regular daily base rate of pay in effect at the time of the holiday.